NielsDyrberg/CSV_from_Timeplan/README.md

 After installing Python, open CMD or Terminal as admin and run:
-  'pip install selenium'

-To install selenium package.
+  'pip install selenium' To install selenium package.

-and  Browser Driver
+After this you will have too download a Browser Driver
 Chrome:
   https://sites.google.com/a/chromium.org/chromedriver/
 Safari: (Not tested)